Golden Gate Assembly protocol

-- Use the promoter DNA for the ligation tube but use only water for the plasmid only tube.
+- Use the boiled and cooled promoter DNA for the ligation tube but use only water for the plasmid only tube.

 GGA mixture contains:

-0.5 µL Bsa I high fidelity (HF) restriction enzyme
+0.5 µL Bsa I high fidelity (HFv2) restriction enzyme

 9 µL final volume

-Turn on the PCR machine.
+Turn on the thermocycler machine.
 Put both of your tubes into the machine.

 Program it for the following cylces: